 There’s more – Aquifer Storage and Recovery

-Addressing the need for an additional water storage, East Gippsland Water was granted a licence (from groundwater regulator Southern Rural Water) to use an aquifer as a natural underground storage for drinking water, using a process known as Aquifer Storage and Recovery (ASR).
+Addressing the need for a further water storage, East Gippsland Water was granted a licence (from groundwater regulator Southern Rural Water) to use an aquifer as a natural underground storage for drinking water, using a process known as Aquifer Storage and Recovery (ASR).

 ASR is the process of injecting water – in this case untreated water for drinking purposes – into an underground aquifer for storage and then supply to customers at a later date as required.
 Using an aquifer reduces the potential for water loss through evaporation and ensures the availability of high quality drinking water, free from risks of algal and airborne contamination.